 With a variety of family-friendly restaurants, Mayport has a mix of eclectic and culturally rich eateries.
 While most are casual dining, there are some spots that any Jacksonville native won’t want to miss.

-Family-Friendly: The no. 1 pick for family-friendly spots in Mayport is Safe Harbor Seafood Market and Restaurant.
+Seafood: The no. 1 pick for a fresh, local seafood spot in Mayport is Safe Harbor Seafood Market and Restaurant.
 Serving up local Mayport shrimp, among other seafood dishes, it’s the best place to bring the kids and enjoy the view of the river.
 It’s also a great spot to bring guests to get a taste of local flavor.
-The Mayport spot (as opposed to the Jax Beach location) is also home to a pretty extensive local seafood market.
+This Mayport spot is also home to a pretty extensive local seafood market.

 Simply Tasty Thai is the real deal.
 As a Thai-brid (my mom is from Thailand!), this is some of the best Thai food Jacksonville has to offer.
 Located in a shopping plaza off Mayport Road near the Navy Exchange and Commissary, don’t be discouraged by the appearance of the exterior.
 Inside offers a true authentic Thai vibe.